 At some point in time you will have so many images of people you know that you start having trouble finding them when you want to.
-Usually this happens with photos of family members and close friends but can be extended to co workers, and famous people you encounter (e.g., My “Selfie with Superman”).
+Usually this happens with photos of family members and close friends but can extend to co workers, and famous people you encounter (e.g., My Selfie with Obama).

 What is typically desired is a not too complicated way to be able to find photos that have specific people in them and even better specific combinations of people.
 For example, find all the photos that have BOTH Fred and Betty in them, have ONLY Fred and Betty or any other combination or people.